 I have been introduced to tai chi, a slow-motion Chinese martial art, and was immediately hooked by its attributes pertinent to tango - rhythm, precision, balance, flexibility, control and beauty.
 Here is an example of tai chi.

 Tai chi is practiced in a half squatting posture that requires the strength and flexibility of the legs to enable one to move like a cat.
-The body weight is placed on one leg and slowly transferred to the other leg back and forth while the torso remains upright in the movement.
-All body parts, including the arms, the hands, the torso, the waist, the hips, the thighs, the knees, the ankles and the feet, are used in the making of the movement, demanding good coordination, balance and control.
+The body weight is placed on one leg and slowly transferred to the other leg back and forth while the torso remains upright in the movements.
+All body parts, including the arms, the hands, the torso, the waist, the hips, the thighs, the knees, the ankles and the feet, are used in the making of the movements, demanding good coordination, balance and control.
 Every movement is well defined to meet the aesthetics and must be done precisely according to the standard.
 The request on the strength and flexibility of the legs is extremely high due to the slow motion in half squatting posturing, which can help to develop the strength, flexibility and control of the legs.

 All these are relevant to tango because, like tai chi, tango, too, is mainly a leg exercise, although all parts of the body including the arms, the hands, the torso, the waist, the hips, the thighs, the knees, the ankles and the feet are used and must be well coordinated to form the steps.
 Tango dancers often do not realize that their lack of lightness, balance, control, coordination, precision and elegance is a result of the lack of strength and flexibility of the legs.
 Those who want to overcome these shortages can benefit tremendously from practicing tai chi.